nmalhotra24/LeetCode/README.md

-# Python
+# LeetCode
-This repo contains the assignments done for Programming for Everybody (Getting Started with Python) course on Coursera
+This repo contains all the programming questions from LeetCode in languages: C, Python and MySQL